-In 2019, Napa County monitored groundwater levels at 97 wells.
+In 2020, Napa County monitored groundwater levels at 96 wells.
 Eight wells were monitored by Napa County at a monthly interval, to address temporal data gaps identified in the 2014 Annual Monitoring Report (LSCE, 2015).
 Ten wells were monitored using continuously recording instrumentation at dedicated monitoring facilities constructed as part of the County's Surface Water-Groundwater Monitoring Project.
+Data collection experienced some disruptions in 2020 due to the COVID-19 pandemic and site access constraints due to wildfire activity.